Guide summary

 You want the best overall TV and do not want to micromanage tradeoffsSamsung S95F OLEDIt combines OLED contrast, vivid QD-OLED color, strong reflection handling, wide viewing angle, and serious gaming support.

-You want an OLED but the flagship tier feels excessiveSamsung S90F OLEDIt keeps most of the OLED experience, especially for movies and games, while stepping down from the highest tier.
+You want an OLED but paying for the top pick feels excessiveSamsung S90F OLEDIt keeps most of the OLED experience, especially for movies and games, without paying for the most higher-commitment OLED in the shortlist.

 Your room is bright or you want a very large screen without OLED-tier positioningTCL QM8KMini LED brightness and local dimming make it easier to recommend for mixed daylight viewing and bigger sizes.